ASMONZARACING

 GB

-The Tyrrell 002 was the first of a series of 3 cars developed on the basis of the 1970 Tyrrell 001.
-Frank Gardner designed the car for the 1971 season and the models 002, 003, 004 were also used in the 1972 season.
-Compared to the 001, the series later it was mainly distinguished by the frame that was 10 centimeters longer and even more spacious inside to comfortably accommodate the new team driver François Cévert taller than Jackie Stewart.
-Apart from the longer monocoque that still allowed to keep the wheelbase almost unchanged, stretched only 4 centimetres, other changes were made related to some details, although important.
-In particular, the roll-bar was strengthened and the bracing was turned towards the cockpit and no more bolted to the covers of the engine head, the thickness of the aluminium alloy sheet that formed the outer skin of the monocoque was increased, the front suspension was slightly modified using a different lower wishbone built with aeronautical material and also the support of the pedalboard was strengthened.
-The nose of the car that initially resumed the one of the 001, starting from the 1971 France Grand Prix was modified becoming (for the first time in Formula 1) a large and sloping prototype type and this modification increased the aerodynamic load also improving drag.
-The Tyrrell 002 was used exclusively by François Cévert and debuted at the first Grand Prix of the 1971 season at Kyalami in South Africa where the Frenchman was forced to retire due to an accident.
-With this car François Cévert was the protagonist of the Italian Grand Prix where he reached the third place in a spectacular sprint finish and won his first Grand Prix on October 3, 1971 at Watkins Glen.
+The Tyrrell 002, designed by Derek Gardner, was the first of a series of three single-seaters developed based on the 1970 Tyrrell 001.
+The 002 and 003 were built for the 1971 season, and at the end of that year, the 004 was built, but it was not used until 1972.
+Compared to the 001, the next series featured a 10-centimetre-longer monocoque and was also more spacious inside, to comfortably accommodate François Cévert, who had replaced Johnny Servoz Gavin at the start of the 1970 season and was taller than Jackie Stewart.
+Aside from the longer monocoque, which still allowed the wheelbase to be extended by only 4 centimetres, the other changes made concerned a few details, albeit important ones.
+In particular, the roll-bar was strengthened and the braces were turned towards the cockpit and no longer bolted to the engine head covers.
+The thickness of the sheet metal forming the outer skin of the monocoque was increased.
+The front suspension was slightly modified with the use of a different lower wishbone made from aeronautical material, and the pedal support was also strengthened.
+The nose of the car, which initially resembled that of the 001, was modified starting from the 1971 French Grand Prix, becoming, for the first time in Formula 1, a wide and sloping prototype-style type.
+This modification increased aerodynamic load while also improving drag through the partial shielding of the front tyres.
+The Tyrrell 002 was used exclusively by François Cévert and debuted at the first Grand Prix of the 1971 season, on March 6 at Kyalami in South Africa, where the Frenchman was forced to retire due to an accident.
+With this car, again in 1971, François Cévert was the protagonist of the Italian Grand Prix on 5 September in Monza, where he finished third in a spectacular sprint and on 3 October at Watkins Glen, he won his first Grand Prix.

 IT

-La Tyrrell 002 fu la prima di una serie di 3 vetture sviluppate sulla base della Tyrrell 001 del 1970.
-Frank Gardner progettò la vettura per la stagione 1971 e i modelli 002, 003, 004 furono utilizzati anche nella stagione 1972.
-Rispetto alla 001, la serie successiva si distingueva principalmente per il telaio che era più lungo di 10 centimetri e anche più spazioso all’interno per alloggiare comodamente il nuovo pilota François Cévert più alto di Jackie Stewart.
-A parte la monoscocca più lunga che consentì comunque di mantenere il passo pressoché invariato, allungato di solo 4 centimetri altre modifiche apportate riguardavano alcuni dettagli, sebbene importati.
+La Tyrrell 002, progettata da Derek Gardner, fu la prima di una serie di 3 monoposto sviluppate sulla base della Tyrrell 001 del 1970.
+La 002 e la 003 furono costruite per la stagione 1971 e alla fine dello stesso anno, fu costruita la 004, che però fu impiegata solo nel 1972.
+Rispetto alla 001, la serie successiva si distingueva per la monoscocca più lunga di 10 centimetri e anche più spaziosa all’interno, per alloggiare comodamente François Cévert che aveva preso il posto di Johnny Servoz Gavin all'inizio della stagione 1970 ed era più alto di Jackie Stewart.
+A parte la monoscocca più lunga che consentì comunque di allungare il passo di solo 4 centimetri, le altre modifiche apportate riguardavano alcuni dettagli, sebbene importati.
 In particolare il roll-bar fu irrobustito e le controventature furono rivolte verso l’abitacolo e non più imbullonate ai coperchi delle testate del motore, lo spessore della lamiera che costituiva la pelle esterna della monoscocca fu aumentato, la sospensione anteriore fu leggermente modificata con l’utilizzo di un diverso triangolo inferiore costruito con materiale aeronautico e anche il supporto della pedaliera fu irrobustito.
-Il muso della vettura che inizialmente riprendeva quello della 001 e a partire dal Gran Premio di Francia del 1971 fu modificato diventando (per la prima volta in formula 1) largo e spiovente tipo prototipo e questa modifica incrementò il carico aerodinamico migliorando anche la resistenza all’avanzamento.
-La Tyrrell 002 fu utilizzata esclusivamente da François Cévert e debuttò al primo Gran Premio della stagione 1971 a Kyalami in Sudafrica dove il francese fu costretto a ritirarsi per un incidente.
-Con questa vettura François Cévert fu protagonista del Gran Premio d’Italia dove giunse al terzo posto in uno spettacolare arrivo in volata e vinse il suo primo Gran Premio il 3 ottobre 1971 a Watkins Glen.
+Il muso della monoposto, che inizialmente riprendeva quello della 001, a partire dal Gran Premio di Francia del 1971 fu modificato diventando, per la prima volta in formula 1, largo e spiovente tipo prototipo.
+Questa modifica incrementò il carico aerodinamico migliorando anche la resistenza all’avanzamento attraverso la parziale schermatura degli pneumatici anteriori.
+La Tyrrell 002 fu utilizzata esclusivamente da François Cévert e debuttò al primo Gran Premio della stagione 1971, il 6 marzo a Kyalami in Sudafrica, dove il francese fu costretto a ritirarsi per un incidente.
+Con questa monoposto, sempre nel 1971, François Cévert fu protagonista del Gran Premio d’Italia del 5 settembre a Monza, dove arrivò terzo in una spettacolare volata e il 3 ottobre a Watkins Glen, vinse il suo primo Gran Premio.

 Photo gallery: Coppa Intereuropa, Monza 2010